Gibson '60s Hummingbird Gallery

 While its shape resembles Martin's Dreadnought models, it features a notably wider body, approximately 16 inches (compared to the Martin D-28's 15 5/8 inches).
 It sports a large pickguard adorned with a hummingbird carving, complemented by pearl inlays and gold hardware for a striking design.

 It also incorporates essential Gibson elements like a mahogany body and an adjustable saddle.
-Against the backdrop of soaring vintage prices, vintage flat-top models from Gibson, Martin, and others have become scarce.
+Against the backdrop of recent vintage price surges, vintage flat-top models from Gibson, Martin, and others have become scarce.
 The launch of Advance Guitars brings vintage guitars together in one place.
 This time, we focus on 1960s models, including the first year of the Hummingbird, a gathering that will likely never happen again.

 Gibson 1960 Hummingbird Honey Sunburst